packnback/site/packnback.github.io/content/blog/programming_languages.md

 operating system is the garbage collector and abort() is the error handling) and in practice many issues can be mitigated with compiler hardening and tool augmentation like valgrind.

+edit:

-edit: It has been pointed out to me that C has lots of subtle complexity, and perhaps 5/5 for simplicity is not correct, this is a very good argument, but I won't change my initial numbers even if my mind might be changing on that point.
+It has been pointed out to me that C has lots of subtle complexity, and perhaps 5/5 for simplicity is not correct.
+I won't change my initial numbers (to preserve a record) even if my mind might be changing on that point.

 ### C++